Wrinkles, rucks, and folds formed in a heavy sheet on a frictional surface: Typical morphology and force response

 where

 defines an ``{\it elasto-gravitational length},'' and $c_b$ and $c_s$ are numerical prefactors determined later.
 Although the term ``elasto-gravitational length'' is often referred to as the characteristic wrinkling wavelength, $\lambda\sim (B/\rho_l g)^{1/4}$, of an elastic sheet floating on a liquid of density $\rho_l$~\cite{timoshenko1959theoryofplatesandshells, dillard2018review, box2017indentation}, the density $\rho$ considered in this study corresponds to that of the sheet itself.
-The former length arises from a balance between the bending forces and buoyancy, whereas the latter is determined by the competition among the bending, stretching, and gravitational forces.
-Using $R$ in Eqs.~(\ref{sec03:eq:R}), we find that the total energy of the system scales $\rho g \ell_g^2h^{1/2}d^{3/2}$ when $d\ll h$, and $\rho g \ell_g^2h^{-1/2}d^{5/2}$ when $d\gg h$.
-They must balance the work done during indentation, $Fd$.
-Therefore we obtain
+The former length arises from a balance between the bending forces and buoyancy, whereas the latter is determined by the competition among bending, gravitational, and stretching forces.

-where $k_b$ and $k_s$ are additional dimensionless prefactors.
-Figure~\ref{Figure03} shows that experimental and numerical data collapsed onto these predicted scaling laws~(\ref{sec03:eq:R}) and (\ref{sec03:eq:F}), up to the global buckling threshold $d=d_c$.